Tiwari666/BERT_GenerativeAI/README.md

 # BERT_GenerativeAI

-BERT (one of the LLMs) is a large-scale transformer-based Language Model that can be finetuned for a variety of tasks. expalin with example> what does it mean when we say "transformer-based Language Model"?
+BERT (one of the LLMs) is a large-scale transformer-based Language Model that can be finetuned for a variety of tasks.
-ChatGPT.

 In Large language models (LLMs) like GPT-4 and BERT, sentiment analysis surpasses conventional methods by accurately recognizing subtle emotions and contexts.